 If a labour contract’s labour contractor or providing agency is not GST registered, the receiver of the services will use the RCM, or reverse charge mechanism, to charge the GST rate on labour supply.

-GST on the Provision of Labour
+GST on Labour Charges: GST on the Provision of Labour

 Any labour services, including driving, data entry, and other clerical work, security, and housekeeping, provided to a person (whether or not for commercial purposes) are subject to GST at 18%.
-It is vital to remember that certain services will be subject to GST at a rate of 18% if given to the federal, state, local governments, or any government department.
+It is vital to remember that certain services will be subject to GST at a rate of 18% if given to the federal, state, and local governments, or any government department.

 In contrast, no GST is charged if such personnel services are provided as part of an activity for a task delegated to a Panchayat or Municipality under articles 243G and 243W, respectively, of the Indian Constitution.
 For instance, drivers and cleaners for the City Corporation, Municipalities, or Zilla Parishad’s solid waste management system.
 Another example would be the cleaning workers, cooks, watchmen, teachers, and staff nurses employed by the Social Welfare Department at Anganwadis, hostels, and residential schools.

-GST Exemption on Labour Charges
+Exemption: GST on Labour Charges

 According to Notification No. 12/2017 from 28 June 2017, the following services provided under a pure labour contract are free from GST:

-• Services for a “single residential unit” that are not tied to a residential complex, such as construction, erection, commissioning, or installation of original works
+- Services for a “single residential unit” that are not tied to a residential complex, such as construction, erection, commissioning, or installation of original works

-• Services related to beneficiary-led individual house construction or improvement under the Housing for All (Urban) Mission or Pradhan Mantri Awas Yojana include construction, erection, commissioning, installation, completion, fit out, repair, maintenance, renovation, or alteration of a civil structure
+- Services related to beneficiary-led individual house construction or improvement under the Housing for All (Urban) Mission or Pradhan Mantri Awas Yojana include construction, erection, commissioning, installation, completion, fit out, repair, maintenance, renovation, or alteration of a civil structure

 The exemption is not applicable if numerous units are involved or the contractor or services provider has a contract to complete the entire project, including labour.